JNorbury/Jonahnorbury-pset6/README.md

 If you are like me and still dehydrate the plant, you can go to its screen and kill it.
 It will then be removed from your life, virtually.

 ![showplantactivity](https://github.com/JNorbury/Jonahnorbury-pset6/blob/NEW_PROJ/device-2016-12-16-235126.png?raw=true)

+## Final Words
+This was intense, but I enjoyed it.
+Special shoutout to Renske from minor programming for her fantastic didactic links to complicated java code, fellow student Olaf for being extremely helpful, and my peer reviewer Rik for putting the dots on the i on my program.

+Jonah Norbury, 10742891.

 ## FAQ
 ### Why use WIKI, isn't that going to give other results, too?